wbira/blog.content/content/posts/my-first-post.md

 type: "post"
 ---

 Here is my new super blog.
-I will try to share my IT knwoladge here.
+I will try to share my IT knowladge here.